 This study will investigate whether childhood maltreatment alone is responsible for suicidal behavior, or whether the association between childhood maltreatment and suicidal thoughts and attempts is influenced by internal/external factors.
-The influence of gender, negative self-concept, support (social, teacher, family) and connectedness with parents will be investigated.
+The influence of negative self-concept, support (social, teacher, family), relationship with parents, and present contact with parents will be investigated.

-This research is unique in the fact that it makes use of a large sample, partially child protection cases, and by looking at some factors that have not yet been proven to influence the association between childhood maltreatment and suicide.
-The research questions are: 'Does childhood maltreatment influence the risk of suicidal thoughts and suicide attempts?', 'Is there a difference for the different types of maltreatment?' and 'Which factors influence the relation between childhood maltreatment and suicide?'
-First, the relationships between the types of childhood maltreatment and suicidal thoughts and suicide attempts will be researched.
+This research is unique in the fact that it makes use of a large sample, partially consisting of child protection cases.
+The implementation of some factors that have not yet been proven to influence the association between childhood maltreatment and suicide, also makes this study exclusive.
+The research questions are: Does childhood maltreatment influence the risk of suicidal thoughts and suicide attempts, and is there a difference for the several types of maltreatment?
+Which factors influence the relation between childhood maltreatment and suicide?
+First, the relationships between the types of childhood maltreatment and suicide, suicidal thoughts and suicide attempts will be researched.
 It is hypothesized that experiencing any of the types of childhood maltreatment would be associated with a higher risk of reporting suicide, suicidal thoughts and suicide attempts.
-Furthermore, the relations between all types of maltreatment and the factors 'gender', 'negative self-concept', 'social support', 'teacher support', 'family support' and 'connectedness with parents' will be investigated.
+Furthermore, the relations between all types of maltreatment and the factors 'negative selfconcept', 'social support', 'teacher support', 'family support', 'relationship with parents' and 'present contact with parents' will be investigated.
 Similarly, the relation between the suicide variables and the factors will be examined.
 Finally, the effects of the factors for the relationship between maltreatment and suicide will be studied.
-It is expected that 'gender' and 'negative self-concept' increase the risk of suicidal behaviors.
-It is also assumed that 'social support', 'teacher support', 'family support' and 'connectedness with parents' act as protective factors of suicidal behaviors.
+It is expected that a 'negative self-concept' increases the risk of suicidal behaviors in all types of maltreatment.
+On the contrary, it is assumed that 'social support', 'family support', 'teacher support', 'relationship with parents', and 'present contact with parents' act as protective factors of suicidal behaviors.